-Japan might not be a Christian country but Christmas is still incredibly popular.
-Although Christmas in Japan might not be traditional, there are many places to go and things to see in order to keep the Christmas spirit alive.
-With almost every store chiming with carols and Christmas themed sweet treats for sale at convenience stores you can still enjoy a wonderful festive season in Japan.
-So, don't spend a miserable Christmas feeling homesick, check out this guide on how to experience Japanese Christmas like a pro.
+Christmas is incredibly popular in Japan.
+Although Christmas in Japan might not be traditional, there are many places to see and things to do that keep the Christmas spirit alive.
+With almost every store chiming with carols and Christmas themed sweet treats for sale at convenience stores you can enjoy the wonderful festive season in Japan.
+See what makes Christmas unique in Japan, and learn to experience a Japanese Christmas like a true local.
+Here are some the places to go and things to see during the Christmas season.

 Other than seeing your loved ones, there is nothing more important at Christmas than Christmas food.
 Finding your traditional foods such as turkey roast or cranberry sauce might be nearly impossible but Japan makes up for it.
 During the month of December several German-themed Christmas markets are held that serve more traditional foods such as fruitcakes, soft pretzels, mulled wine, beer and bratwurst sausages.
 Get lost in one of these festivals and you might just forget you are in Japan.